 Jordan Sweeney '17, "The Role of Physical Activity in the Overall College Experience: How Students and Athletic Directors Perceive the Challenges and Benefits of Staying Physically Active while in College

 Advisor: Dr. Virginia Adams O'Connell

 This Honor's Project investigates the correlation between physical activity and the overall college experience for students.
-We define "quality" of the college experience in terms of students' academic performance, an assessment of their relationships with classmates, faculty, and staff at their institution, students' general health, and students' reports of their own happiness.
+We define the "quality" of the college experience in terms of students' academic performance, an assessment of their relationships with classmates, faculty, and staff at their institution, students' general health, and students' reports of their own happiness.
 We are doing this through student surveys, a focus group interview with students, and one-on-one interviews with athletic and fitness directors at the participating institutions.
-This study is being conducted with the hope that we can provide the directors from participating institutions with useful information for continued promotion of healthy and happy lifestyles to their students.
+This study is being conducted with the hope that we can provide the directors from participating institutions with useful information for the continued promotion of healthy and happy lifestyles to their students.